Steps for Becoming a Teacher

 During your Teacher Assisting semester, you will apply for Student Teaching.
 As a student teacher, you will work independently as a full-time teacher in a classroom with a current teacher serving as your mentor.

-Once you have completed all the requirements needed for certification, you will need to apply through the Michigan Online Educator Certification System (MOECS).
+Once you have completed all the requirements needed for teacher certification, you will need to apply through the Michigan Online Educator Certification System (MOECS).
 All teachers seeking certification of any kind must register with MOECS in order to receive their certificate.

 Students should submit their application to graduate the semester before their degree requirements will be completed.